 Boat harbour Rock Pool

-A great choice if you want to settle in for a while.
+A splendid choice if you want to settle in for a while.
 There are picnic and bbq facilities.
 You will find it a short walk from Boat Harbour Reserve.

 Where: Open the Google map location